 Spring Nama! - Fukucho "Moon On The Water" Junmai Ginjo Nama

-Boilerplate intro on seasonal sake: Nama season is here!
+Nama season is here!
 Every spring, sake breweries release fresh-brewed bottles of unpasteurized sake in super-limited amounts.
 We are super lucky to get acce...

 Nama season is here!
 Every spring, sake breweries release fresh-brewed bottles of unpasteurized sake in super-limited amounts.
 We are super lucky to get access to these, and have gotten as much as we can for you!
 Spring Nama often disappears quickly, so grab them while you can.